Scandia in Republic County, Kansas — The American Midwest (Upper Plains)

 Jedediah Smith, famed mountain man, explorer and mapper of the American West, led 60 men up the Republican valley in January, 1826.
 He stayed several weeks at a Republican Pawnee vilage, probably the one four miles west and eight north of this marker.
 The site of this village has been preserved by the state, and a modern archeological museum was opened there in 1967.

 Location.
 39° 47.899′ N, 97° 47.186′ W. Marker is in Scandia, Kansas, in Republic County.
 Marker is on U.S. 36 near Cloud Street, on the left when traveling west.
+Marker is at a roadside rest area.
 Touch for map.
-Marker is at a roadside rest area.
 Marker is in this post office area: Scandia KS 66966, United States of America.
+Touch for directions.

 Also see . . .